VSI Archive Backup System for OpenVMS Installation Guide

 PQL_MTQELM200Y

-To see the current system parameter values on your system, enter the following command:
+To see the current system parameter values on your system, enter the following commands:

 $ MCR SYSGEN